 Only balls with the National Federation authentication mark shall be used in the sports of baseball, basketball, field hockey, football, lacrosse, soccer, softball, volleyball and water polo.
+(Revised to include lacrosse November 2000 Federated Council)

 ARTICLE 310 320 WRESTLING

 3200.
 DAYS OF PRACTICE